maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## MM_AIRTIME
-Ever used mobile money to purchase airtime top-ups or pay for a mobile phone bill.
+Ever used mobile money to purchase airtime top-ups or pay for a mobile phone bill: counts respondents who have ever purchased airtime top-ups or paid for a mobile phone bill using mobile money.

 Levels: